Bongartz completion via $c$-vectors: Applications

 (ii) The exchange quiver of a cluster algebra $\mathcal A(B,t_0)$ is parallel to the $\tau$-tilting quiver \cite{air} in $\tau$-tilting theory for a finite dimensional basic algebra $A$, which coincides with the Hasse quiver of the basic $\tau$-tilting pairs in $\mod A$ (see \cite{air}*{Corollary 2.34}).

-(iii) $B$ admits a green-to-red sequence if and only if the exchange quiver of $\mathcal A(B;t_0)$ has a sink.
+(iii) $B$ admits a green-to-red sequence if and only if the exchange quiver of $\mathcal A(B, t_0)$ has a sink.

 (iv) The $\tau$-tilting quiver of $\mod A$ has a unique source corresponding to the basic $\tau$-tilting pair $(A,0)$ and a unique sink corresponding to the basic $\tau$-tilting pair $(0,A)$.
-The exchange quiver of a cluster algebra $\mathcal A(B,t_0)$ has a unique source corresponding to its initial seed, however, it may have no sinks, for example, for a cluster algebra whose initial exchange matrix is given by the following Markov matrix:
+The exchange quiver of a cluster algebra $\mathcal A(B,t_0)$ has a unique source corresponding to its initial seed, however, it may have no sinks, for example, for a cluster algebra whose initial exchange matrix is given by the following Markov matrix (see \cite{pla12}*{Example 4.3} for details):

 \end{remark}